What is a NYS Wage Garnishment?

 NYS wage garnishments can get complicated.
 Cases can vary but the more complicated scenarios arise from different types of creditors in debts.
 Sometimes it can be helpful to get the help of a professional to maximize their results you want.

-If you are looking for someone to assist you with your text debt, you may contact us at (888) 515-4829.
+If you are looking for someone to assist you with your text debt, you may fill out our tax resolution application and one of our tax attorneys will get in touch with you.